-Lisa works mostly in colored pencil and routinely exhibits works in various galleries and shows throughout Indiana.
-She lives with her family on a small farmstead in rural Carroll County, IN.
+Lisa works mostly in colored pencil and pastel.
+She routinely exhibits works in various galleries and exhibitions throughout Indiana.

 Jamie Hicks is a painter living and working in Carroll County.
 Oil painting is Jamie's main medium with occasional mixed media surprises thrown in.
 Jamie's latest works are inspired from single forgotten moment in time found in vintage photographs.